 The most important thing to remember when a tooth is dislodged is to resist the urge to panic.
 However, you’ll need to act quickly because there is a small window of time for us to successfully reinsert the tooth.
 After giving us a call, locate the tooth and carefully rinse it under cool water and attempt to reinsert it or store it in a cup of milk or water until you visit our office.

-Should I go to the hospital for a soft tissue laceration?
+Should I go to the ER for a soft tissue laceration?

 When you receive a cut to your gums, lips or cheeks, the first priority is to stop the bleeding.
 You can apply a cotton gauze to the area and gently apply pressure.
 If this doesn’t suffice and the bleeding continues for more than 10 minutes, then you should head to the emergency room.

 In most cases, a toothache is the result of prolonged dental negligence.
-In such situations, you can start by carefully flossing the pain site to make sure there isn’t any food lodged between your teeth.
-If that isn’t the source of your woes, then take an over-the-counter pain reliever like ibuprofen and apply ice to the outside of your jaw to reduce the discomfort and any swelling until you can visit our office.
+In such situations, you can start by carefully flossing the pained site to make sure there isn’t any food lodged between your teeth.
+If that isn’t the source of your discomfort, then take an over-the-counter pain reliever like ibuprofen, and apply ice to the outside of your jaw to reduce the discomfort and any swelling until you can visit our office.

-What should I do about a lost filling/crown?
+What should I do if I lost a filling or crown?

 A lost filling or crown can leave your tooth exposed to debris and oral bacteria.
 As a temporary solution, try to recover the restoration, rinse it under cool water, add a dollop of toothpaste or dental wax and attempt to reinsert it.
 Until you can visit us for emergency care, avoid any activity on that side of your mouth.